For me, flow is my state of mind when I am so completely and utterly absorbed in the act of writing that I have no sense of time passing.

-Flow isn’t just something that applies to writers, it can be experienced by a diverse amount of individuals at work, or play.
+Flow isn’t just something that applies to writers, it can be experienced while at work, or at play.

-Flow is a state of being where a person is so engaged and so totally involved in an activity that time passes so quickly it simply ceases to exist.
+Flow is a state of being where a person is so engaged and so totally involved in an activity that time simply ceases to exist.

-The unconscious appears to have taken over and in doing so seems like a creative force in its own right.
+The unconscious appears to have taken over the mind.
+In doing so it seems like a creative force in its own right.

 HOW DO YOU ACHIEVE A STATE OF FLOW?

 It is perhaps easier to answer the question – how not to achieve a state of flow.
 Striving to achieve ‘flow’ is counterproductive.

 The very act of ‘striving’ will ensure you never achieve it.

 Have you ever tried to achieve peace of mind through striving?

 It doesn’t work.
 Flow, like peace of mind, is a state you can only achieve when you are not trying to achieve it.

 Flow is something that comes very naturally, it is a by-product of concentration.
 Removing your focus from the ‘goal of flow’ and focusing on your work, or task at hand is the only way to get there.